ceph/ceph.io/src/en/news/blog/2018/new-mimic-centralized-configuration-management/index.md

 > global           advanced mon\_pg\_warn\_min\_per\_osd   3
 > ...

-This output tells you which options and values apply the daemon, as well as where the option is coming from (is it set globally, for this daemon specifically, etc.).
+This output tells you which options and values apply the daemon, as well as where the option is coming from (is it set globally, is it set for this daemon specifically, etc.).

 Naturally, a config entry can also be cleared: